amitapl/amitapple.snowsite/Snow/_posts/2012-12-20-azure-website-custom-deployment-part-2.md

 After adding your own logic to the deployment script you can run in locally and test it to make sure it does what you need it to, it'll publish your site to a sub-directory called *artifacts* so make sure you're not add the files there to your repository.

-When the script is tested, add the generated files to your repository (.deployment and deploy.cmd, for node also web.config and iisnode.yml) and push your repository to your windows azure website and see your custom deployment running.
+When the script is tested, add the generated files to your repository (.deployment and deploy.cmd, for node also web.config and iisnode.yml) and push your repository to your Microsoft azure web app and see your custom deployment running.

 [Next post a step by step on a specific custom script](/post/38419111245/azurewebsitecustomdeploymentpart3).